PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-08 07:53:59
+Last updated: 2024-04-08 07:54:32
-Random Quote: Rattleshirt, we called him.
-Treacherous and bloodthirsty.
-If there's honor in him, he hides it down beneath his suit of bones.  -  Jon Snow
+Random Quote: Ravonna: "You really believe in this Loki variant?"
+Mobius: "Luckily, he believes in himself enough for the both of us." - Mobius M. Mobius